dtcc-platform/dtcc-builder/doc/paper-joss-2022/paper.md

 DTCC Builder currently generates city models in Level of Detail (LoD) 1.2 but ongoing work seeks to extend DTCC Builder to LoD1.3 and LoD2.x.

+DTCC Builder currently runs on a single thread.
+Future versions versions will provide means of parallelization across shared or distributed memory.

 # Acknowledgements